aristonl/hydra/README.md

 Contact
 -------
-  You can contact us via `Discord <https://discord.gg/SNXBh4w3nW>`_ or through the mailing list, hydra-inferno@googlegroups.com.
+  You can contact us via [Discord](https://discord.gg/SNXBh4w3nW) or through the mailing list, hydra-inferno@googlegroups.com.
 See CREDITS or MAINTAINERS for specific developer contact info.

 License
 -------
-  Inferno is licensed under the N11 Public Source License - see the accompanying LICENSE file for more details.
+  Inferno is licensed under the N11 Public Source License - see the accompanying COPYING file for more details.